testcontainers/testcontainers-node/README.md

   .up();
 ```

 Bind environment variables to the docker-compose file.
-For example if we the following docker-compose file:
+For example if we have the following docker-compose file:

 ```yaml
 services: